Lions in Hyderabad zoo test COVID-19 positive; samples examined by CCMB | Health

-The Union Environment Ministry said the infection was not caused by any variant of concern, adding all the eight lions, since isolated, have responded well to the treatment and were recovering.
+The Union Environment Ministry said the infection was not caused by any variant of concern, adding all the eight lions, since isolated, have responded well to the treatment and are recovering.

 Further, there was no factual evidence that animals can transmit the disease to humans any further, it said.